 Study In China

-Study Chinese in China from 1 month to 1 year and choose between 20 – 160 Chinese Classes with us while living and travelling in China.
+You can Study Chinese in China from 1 month to 1 year and choose between 20 – 160 Chinese Classes with us while living and travelling in China.
 This will give you enough time to experience the Chinese Language in an intensive and immersive enviroment!
-Deciding to study in China is a big step to take.
+Taking a Chinese course in China is a huge commitment, so we recommend an our intensive Chinese course China.
 Here are some awnswers to questions you might face when beginning your journey

 What is the difference between traditional and simplified Chinese?